 Essential oils are an incredibly complex and diverse group of chemical compounds in concentrate form, that are derived from various bushes, seeds, flower, shrubs, and trees.
 Due to their high oxygenated qualities, they are very useful in transporting nutrients into one’s cells, which then allows the body to stay strong and healthy.
 That being said, each type of essential oil species can have varying chemotypes, all of which can be described as botonical variations in a plant species, of which have different chemical compositions, and thus different effects on the body.
 This means that while one chemotype of a given oil may be good for its antiseptic properties, another may be only useful for anti-inflammatory use.
 Overall, these special oils made from a variety of plants and their components, are incredibly beneficial to the human body, and have been shown to be useful for anything from physical ailments to emotional distress.

 Despite there being various brands that claim their essential oils are “100% pure” and therefore safe, this is anything but the case, as essential oils are not created equal, regardless of their label.
 Because essential oils have many different chemical constituents (varieties in a given species), there are many different types that can result based off of how, when, and where the oils are harvested, as well as how they produced.
 In order for companies to create an oil that is therapeutic grade, the plant must start free of potential toxins (pesticides, herbicides, etc), and then must be carefully processed under low temperature and pressure to make sure that the chemical make up does not become damaged.
 Overall, just one type of essential oil (such as peppermint, lavender, or rose), can be produced into hundreds of different chemical compounds depending on how they are handled, some of which can be very hazardous to the human body.
 Because of this, an essential oil is only guaranteed as safe if it is approved by AFNOR and ISO standards.
 The Association French Normalization Organization Regulation analysis in particular, was originally created by a botanical chemist known as Hervi Casabianca in France, and is now used to determine whether or not a given essential oil has high enough percentage of constituents to make it therapeutic grade, regardless of if it is “high quality,” or “grade A.” Overall, it is the detailed chemistry of each essential oil, that makes it safe for use.
 That being said, there are many counterfeit essential oils today on the market, with Young Living being the one of only company that meets both ISO and AFNOR standards.
 I am not fully aware of DoTerra’s standards, but I believe them to be extremely high quality as well.
 Overall, due to improper equipment and methods of analyzing and producing essential oils, many are laced with synthetic chemical solvents and fragrances, all of which can cause people’s bodies to react in a negative way.
+It would be more ideal for essential oil manufacturers and producers to look into equipment from a site like https://www.sciquip.co.uk/products/freeze-dryers-and-lyophilizers.html and others to find suitable equipment to test and analyze various oils produced.
 There are also many hybrids of essential oils sold in the United States, which are diluted with various synthetic chemicals and solvents and then filled with toxic compounds, such as propylene glycol, to enhance their smell.
 However, it is not just the integrity of one’s oils that is a problem, but also how they affect one’s body, as reactions can range from minor skin irritation, to horrible burns, allergic reactions, and rashes.

 Essential oils have been used for thousands and thousands of years, as some of the first records date all the way back to 4500 B.C. in the religious documents of Ancient writings.
 The Egyptians are also very famous for their use of essential oils in pyramid and temple ceremonies, as well as household fragrances.
 Outside of the various medical scrolls and historical documents mentioning these special oils, the Bible also has over 200 references to aromatics (frankincense, myrrh, cinnamon, rosemary, etc…), incense, and ointments, all of which were used for many different reasons, including healing ointments.
 That being said, it is important to realize the reality that if one does not see an improvement from using an essential oil, it is most likely because it is not truly a therapeutically approved oil.
 However, when one does obtain pure, AFNOR oils (such as those from Young Living or DoTerra) and uses it properly, there are many noteworthy things that they can accomplish.
 Though they can be applied to the skin, inhaling essential oils is another great way to get the healing compounds into one’s system.
 By inhaling through the nose, the molecules from the oil then enter into receptor cells in the olfactory epithelium.
 When this happens, the millions of nerve cells that line this membrane become stimulated, causing them to transmit pulses to various parts of the brain (amygdala, gustatory center, and other limbic systems).
 Overall, this activation of the limbic system influences one’s physiological and psychological being, due to it being in direct contact with the other parts of the brain that control one’s hormones, stress, memory, breathing, heart rate, blood pressure, and overall mood.
 The hypothalamus (i.e. master gland), which has many key roles in the body, is also positively effected by the inhalation of essential oils, as it will produce needed hormones and neurotransmitters, essential for health.
 On the other hand, essential oils can be very effective when massaged into the bottoms of ones feet, as well as direct application to wherever one is experiencing discomfort, depending on the oil and its intended use.
 If one experiences any discomfort while using pure essential oils (which can happen due to the potency), it is beneficial to dilute it with a given cooking or vegetable oil.
 Whether to sooth digestion, support immune function, purify the air, relax one’s body, calm emotions, fight off infection, or cleanse skin irritations, essential oils have a slue of uses and benefits that are unmatched by conventional medicine.